nicholashc/Delfi/README.md

 # Delfi

-*Note from Aug 1, 2019: we've neglected Delfi over the last few months, but are happy to see it's still cranking out price data on mainnet.
+***Aug 1, 2019**: we've neglected Delfi over the last few months, but are happy to see it's still cranking out price data on mainnet.
 The demand for on-chain data has continued to explode since the project started.
-Please see the section beginning from "Roadmap" for the latest thoughts/plans and a renewed commitment to development.
+Please see the section beginning from ["Roadmap"](#Roadmap) for the latest thoughts/plans and a renewed commitment to development.
 The other content is from the original ETH Denver 2019 hackathon.*

 ### About
 Delfi is a simple onchain price oracle you can reason about.
 It provides a liquidity-weighted index of ETH/DAI prices from decentralized exchanges.
 The price is backed up by the ETH amount required to move the rate more than 5%.
 This provides a quantifiable threshold of economic activity the price can safely support.
 The first version provides a dynamic weighted index of the ETH/DAI pair accross the three onchain dentralized exchanges with the most ETH/DAI volume and liquidity: Uniswap, Eth2Dai, and Bancor.